-To raise awareness of these dangers and prevent these tragic accidents, the leading insurer of farms and ranches in the U.S.1, Nationwide, has opened its eighth annual Nominate Your Fire Department Contest in recognition of Grain Bin Safety Week.
-The goal is to deliver critical education and resources to agricultural professionals and promote safe bin-entry procedures when entry is absolutely necessary.
-The program also awards life-saving rescue equipment and training to rural fire departments, who are often the first and only line of defense when an entrapment occurs.
+To bring attention to the dangers and prevent these tragic accidents, the leading insurer of farms and ranches in the U.S.1, Nationwide, has opened its ninth annual Nominate Your Fire Department Contest in recognition of Grain Bin Safety Week.
+The annual advocacy campaign aims to deliver critical education and resources to agricultural professionals while also supplying life-saving rescue equipment and training to rural fire departments, who are often the first and only line of defense when an entrapment occurs.
 Nominations for this year’s Nominate Your Fire Department Contest are open until April 30.

 This year, Grain Bin Safety Week runs from Feb.
-21 – 27 and has been officially recognized by the following states: Illinois, Indiana, Iowa, Minnesota, North Dakota, West Virginia and Wisconsin.
+20 – 26 and has been officially recognized by the following states: Illinois, Indiana, Iowa, Missouri, New York, North Dakota, Pennsylvania, and West Virginia.

-Since initiating its Grain Bin Safety advocacy campaign in 2014, Nationwide has supplied grain rescue tubes and training to 152 fire departments in 31 states.
+Since initiating its Grain Bin Safety advocacy campaign in 2014, Nationwide has supplied grain rescue tubes and training to 207 fire departments in 31 states.
 At least five successful rescues have taken place using the resources provided through the program, including a recent July 2021 rescue in northwest Kansas.

 Injuries & Fatalities: The Startling Facts